baldassarreFe/deep-koalarization/README.md

 Consider starrring this project if you found it useful :star:!

+## Citation

-If you find Deep Koalarization useful in your research, please consider citing:
+If you find Deep Koalarization useful in your research, please consider citing our paper as

 ```
 @article{deepkoal2017,